 In regard to HOPWA, we have one organization currently that provides one facility with seven units of supportive services and housing dedicated to Persons Living with HIV/AIDS (PLWHA) who are either severely ill, have progressed to AIDS, and have immediate needs to have access to Supportive Services.
-There are several of our current project sponsors exploring this option to currently expand activities into supportive service facility utilization.
-This will provide both project sponsor serving these individuals and HIV IDU clusters with a housing option that is not only available and run by their own organizations funded with HOPWA, but also a centralized location to provide the support of services necessary to connect individuals to healthcare, become medically compliant, with the goal of reaching undetectable status.
+With respect to TBRA, the cumulative number for the Consolidated Plan is far below the original outcome measures, these will be edited with the next Consolidated Plan.
+For the current FY, 47 homes were served out of the proposed 50 households, which is 94%.